-As soon as you approach the city centre you already hear the cries of ‘cambio, cambio’.
-This is the only continent where a knowledge of English is not of any real use, so we decided to try communicating in a sort of Italian-Spanish hybrid.
+As soon as you approach the city center you already hear the cries of ‘Cambio, Cambio’.
+This is the only continent where knowledge of English is not of any real use, so we decided to try communicating in a sort of Italian-Spanish hybrid.
 Buenos Aires has been called the Paris of South America, although for us this city seems more like Madrid.
-Among its most significant assets we would count tango, Malbec and steak.
+Among its most significant assets, we would count tango, Malbec, and steak.
 We pay a visit to the bohemian quarter of Boca, sporting, of course, the football jersey of Boca Juniors.
 Here you can see and dance the tango on every corner and pick up the hint of tasty steaks in the air.
-Malbec is a natural wine that speaks only for itself: we can only suggest that you try its some day!!
+Malbec is a natural wine that speaks only for itself: we can only suggest that you try its someday!!

-It’s time to go across the bay of La Plata to Uruguay, leaving a country where what they call a small beer is half a litre and a large one is a whole litre.
+It’s time to go across the bay of La Plata to Uruguay, leaving a country where what they call a small beer is half a liter and a large one is a whole liter.

-We crossed to Uruguay by boat and arrived to the city of Colonia where we continued our trip by bus on to Montevideo.
-It is city with an almost European air, probably because of the large number of immigrants.
-They are very proud on their former President Jose Mujica – but even more they care about football!
+We crossed to Uruguay by boat and arrived at the city of Colonia where we continued our trip by bus to Montevideo.
+It is a city with an almost European air, probably because of the large number of immigrants.
+They are very proud of their former President Jose Mujica – but even more, they care about football!
 Here it is without question considered the most important thing in the world.

 It’s time to go to the airport for the flight to the west across the Andes.
 Chile here we come!

-We begin by exploring the capital, Santiago – and as soon as we open the city map to orient ourselves we notice that just beside Chilean flag appears the familiar Croatian one!
+We begin by exploring the capital, Santiago – and as soon as we open the city map to orient ourselves we notice that just beside the Chilean flag appears the familiar Croatian one!
 That’s because this is home to 400,000 displaced Croats.
 We are impressed by the city, but feeling in need of the pleasure we get from the sea we make a road trip to Valparaiso – particularly excited because this is the Pacific!
-This city is full of colours, art and students and it feels like one big favela (slum).
-There are also, of course, the cruise ships and the many tourist they bring with them.
+This city is full of colors, art, and students and it feels like one big favela (slum).
+There are also, of course, the cruise ships and the many tourists they bring with them.

 Time for a dose of beach and samba, not forgetting the carnival.
 We fly to Rio, where at 9 am it is already over 40 °C. It is small comfort to know that February is even hotter!
 We settle in a town called Lapa, where in order to walk anywhere you have to step over the homeless sleeping on the streets.
-From passing police cars protrude the barrels of their guns, while armoured vehicles are stationed at the favela entrances.
-In spite of all this there is music and samba on every street corners and men move to the rhythms of the capoeira (a Brazilian cross between martial art and dance).
+From passing police cars protrude the barrels of their guns, while armored vehicles are stationed at the favela entrances.
+In spite of all this, there is music and samba on every street corner and men move to the rhythms of the capoeira (a Brazilian cross between martial art and dance).
 Our local friend is eager to teach us some samba basics – but we are rather more successful in learning the ingredients of the Capirihna – the national cocktail.
-We visit many well-known tourist centres, such as Corcovado, Copacana and Maracana, which are all on our to do list.
-In all of them we became lost in the mass of cruiser guests, rather reminiscent of Dubrovnik – Italians shouting on each other and us yelling back at them.
-A basic knowledge of Spanish does not help at all in understanding Portuguese – but at least the pictures on the menus are useful.
+We visit many well-known tourist centers, such as Corcovado, Copacana and Maracana, which are all on our to-do list.
+In all of them, we became lost in the mass of cruiser guests, rather reminiscent of Dubrovnik – Italians shouting on each other and us yelling back at them.
+Basic knowledge of Spanish does not help at all in understanding Portuguese – but at least the pictures on the menus are useful.

 Photos by: Unsplash.com